ThijnK/maze/README.md

 ## Benchmarking

-Maze was benchmarked using the [JUGE](https://github.com/JUnitContest/JUGE) benchmarking framework, which is designed for evaluating test generation tools for the SBFT tool competitions.
+MAZE was benchmarked using the [JUGE](https://github.com/JUnitContest/JUGE) benchmarking framework, which is designed for evaluating test generation tools for the SBFT tool competitions.
-A fork of JUGE that is specifically set up to benchmark Maze is available [here](https://github.com/ThijnK/JUGE).
+A fork of JUGE that is specifically set up to benchmark MAZE is available [here](https://github.com/ThijnK/JUGE).
 Further instructions and details on the benchmarks can be found there.

 ## Troubleshooting

 ### Build Failure

-If your build of the Maze project fails with the following error:
+If your build of the MAZE project fails with the following error:

 ```bash
 Error:  Failed to execute goal on project maze: Could not resolve dependencies for project nl.uu:maze:jar:1.0